The Five Days of Action is an initiative of the YMCA Guardians for Child Protection, with support from:

 During October and all year long, the Athens YMCA encourages adults and organizations in our community to play a vital role in making our communities a safer place for children.
 By encouraging adults to step up and speak out, we can bring awareness to the issue of child sexual abuse in our communities and foster conversations around how we can all work together to prevent it from happening.

 Together, we can stand up to demand that children are protected and speak out to encourage adults to make it happen in our community.
 It takes all of us.

-The Athens YMCA and the YMCA Guardians for Child Protection, with support from the YMCA of the USA, Darkness to Light, the Redwoods Group Foundation, and Praesidium have made materials available to help adults learn more about preventing sexual abuse.
+The Athens YMCA and the YMCA Guardians for Child Protection, with support from the YMCA of the USA, Darkness to Light, the Redwoods Group Foundation, and Praesidium have made materials available to help adults learn more about preventing and recognizing child sexual abuse.

 By bringing awareness to the issue of child sexual abuse to your community, you are making a difference.
 By stepping up and speaking out agains child sexual abuse, you are not only saving childhoods, but improving the lives of all of us.